alyssadata/AI-Foundations_GitHub_Map/README.md

 The index is a map.

-The source-line is canon.

-A messy map does not break the canon.
+A map is administrative.

+Canon status is source-line bound.

-Archive does not mean false.
+Index revision does not alter canon status.

-Archive means no longer primary.

 ---